 You could be prosecuted or have to pay a fine of up to £5,000 if you sell a wild plant without a licence.

-Plants you don’t need a licence to sell
+Plants you do not need a licence to sell

-With the exception of EPS, you don’t need a licence to sell plants which are listed on Annex IV(b) if they’re any of the following:
+With the exception of EPS, you do not need a licence to sell plants which are listed on Annex IV(b) if they’re any of the following:

 - grown in captivity

 - taken from the wild outside the EC

 - lawfully taken from the wild before 10 June 1994

 You must make sure that all packaging and labelling is clear about the species and the source of the plant.
 You could be breaking the law if your information is misleading in any way.